District Court Sets Low Standard For Willfulness In Failing To File FBAR

 Jeff starts chit chat with Windus.

-Well it’s time for a break but stay tuned because we are going to tell you about Alcohol Makers Awaiting A Scottish Ruling
+Jeff states: Well it’s time for a break but stay tuned because we are going to tell you all about 401(k) Plans.

 You are listening to Board Certified Tax Attorney, Jeffrey B. Kahn, and Licensed Financial Planner, Windus A. Fernandez Brinkkord on Inside Advantage on ESPN.